PediaMedAI/pediamedai.github.io/content/news/AIforgood.md

 UN AI for Good has announced their line up for their Fall/Winter Seminars.
 You can find the list of speakers for the AI and Climate Science seminars [here](https://aiforgood.itu.int/search-result-programme/?keyword=&category=357&event-venue=&enddate=&startdate=Select+year).

-In particular several M²LInES team members will be presenting on the following dates:
+In particular several PediaMedAI team members will be presenting on the following dates:

 * [Paul O’Gorman](https://aiforgood.itu.int/event/ai-and-climate-science-paul-ogorman/) - Nov 3rd
 * [Laure Zanna](https://aiforgood.itu.int/event/ai-and-climate-science-julien-brajard-laure-zanna/) - Nov 10th.